-Ms. Antonia Zammit
+Ms Antonia Zammit

 Antonia graduated in law at the University of Malta in 2006 and obtained her LL.M. in Corporate and Commercial Law from the London School of Economics in 2007.
-Prior to joining Praude Asset Management Limited, Antonia worked at one of the leading Law firms in Malta, where she spent the last 6 years working in the investment services and funds sector, advising clients on structuring collective investment schemes, including hedge funds and UCITS, and on regulatory and legal matters involved in the setting up of investment management companies as well as other service providers.
+Prior to joining Praude Asset Management Limited, Antonia worked at one of the leading Law firms in Malta where she formed part of the investment services and funds team.
+Antonia joined Praude as group CEO in July 2015.
 She also has vast experience in corporate governance related matters as well as all corporate matters relating to regulated structures.